 - Review the payments received.
 In particular, you are looking at whether your policies on the collection of co-payments at the time of the patient’s visit are being followed.

 - Review every adjustment made.
-Ensure that the amount, timing and categorization all make sense.
-Force staff members making adjustments to be specific — there should be a separate category in your practice management software for each different PPO in which you participate, and separate codes for each type of marketing discount that you offer (senior discount, coupon discount etc).
-Anything categorized as a “miscellaneous adjustment” needs a detailed explanation attached.
+Ensure that the amount, timing, and categorization all make sense.
+Force staff members making adjustments to be specific — there should be a separate category in your practice management software for each different PPO in which you participate and different codes for each type of marketing discount that you offer (senior discount, coupon discount, etc.) Anything categorized as a “miscellaneous adjustment” needs a detailed explanation attached.

-However, there are some things that need your personal attention.
+However, there are some things that require your personal attention.
 Here are the things for you to look at:

-- This is the time to ensure that the daily practice summaries that you have reviewed total to the same numbers as the month-end practice summary.
+- This monthly review is the time to ensure that the daily practice summaries you have reviewed total to the same numbers as the month-end practice summary.

 - Practice management software normally has an “outstanding insurance claims” report.
 Review this and check on the actions taken to finalize outstanding claims (is a resubmission needed, or has the insurance company asked for additional information that has not been provided?)

 - Review the following reports:

 - Adjustments report

 - Modified transactions report